I want to join DMAR. How do I apply for membership?

 You can apply for membership at dmarealtors.com/apply.
 You simply fill out the online application, sign electronically, and remit your dues payment.
 Your dues will be prorated to the end of our fiscal year, September 30.
 As a new member, you will also be charged a one-time application fee of $125 and a $50 fee for the New Member Ethics and Orientation class.

 I am a current DMAR member.
 How do I renew and pay my membership dues?

 We offer three convenient payment options.

-- To pay online simply, using the last six digits of your real estate license and DMAR Password.
+- To pay online simply Log-In Here using the last six digits of your real estate license and DMAR Password.

 - If you prefer to pay in person with check, money orders, credit card or cash you can do so at any of our office locations during regular business hours.

 DMAR members have access to a wide array of benefits, business tools, real estate market data, educational opportunities and discounted programs designed to help them success in the today’s market.
 In addition, your dues dollars go towards public policy initiatives that protect homeownership and your business.
 You also gain access to the Legal Hotline through the Colorado Association of REALTORS® (CAR) and many member-only services and programs through the National Association of REALTORS® (NAR).
 To learn more visit dmarealtors.com/membership-benefits.